 Through the materials and resources in this packet, the collaborators intend to raise awareness of the risks associated with alcohol use during pregnancy and the impact of FASDs on individuals, families, and society.
 Thank you for joining us in these efforts!

-If you have questions about the materials presented in this packet or about International FASD Awareness Day, please contact Carolyn Edney (email@example.com) at the Frontier FASD Regional Training Center.
+If you have questions about the materials presented in this packet or about International FASD Awareness Day, please contact Carolyn Edney (firstname.lastname@example.org) at the Mountain Plains FASD Practice and Implementation Center.